The ultimate guide to deploying your node app on Linux

 • Add ~/.ssh/id_dsa.pub to your project on GitHub / GitLab as a deploy key.
 You can now cd to /var/www and run git clone and your project will pull down.

-• Run yarn install to pull down dependencies and yarn build to run build tasks
+• Run npm install to pull down dependencies and npm run build to run build tasks

 • Start your app with sudo systemctl start (app name).